-UB will accept credit for external standardized examinations, provided the scores presented meet UB standards, and apply those credits to a student's degree program as appropriate.
+UBalt will accept credit for external standardized examinations, provided the scores presented meet UBalt standards, and apply those credits to a student's degree program as appropriate.
 Students can find equivalencies at www.ubalt.edu/transfercredit; equivalencies may change as necessary.
 For specific exams:

-- Advanced Placement (AP): UBtal may award credit for AP scores of 3 or higher; however, for WRIT 101 a score of 4 or higher is required for credit.
-Enrolling students are required to submit official AP scores from the College Board prior to matriculation to receive credit. - College-Level Examination Program (CLEP): CLEP scores are acceptable for credit before completion of 90 credit hours.
-Once the student has begun the last 30 credits of study, CLEP scores are no longer acceptable for credit. - International Baccalaureate (IB) Examinations: Students who have completed either the higher-level IB courses or who have completed the full diploma and have successfully completed the corresponding IB examinations may be entitled to credit at UBalt.
-UBalt awards 30 credits and sophomore standing to high school students who complete the full IB diploma.
+- Advanced Placement (AP): UBalt will award credit for AP scores of 3 or higher.
+Enrolling students are required to submit official AP scores from the College Board prior to matriculation to receive credit. - College-Level Examination Program (CLEP): CLEP scores of 50 or greater are acceptable for credit before completion of 90 credit hours.
+Once the student has begun the last 30 credits of study, CLEP scores are no longer acceptable for credit.

+- International Baccalaureate (IB) Examinations: UBalt awards 30 credits and sophomore standing to high school students who complete the full IB diploma.
 Each applicant's transcript will be reviewed by the Office of Records and Registration to determine how the 30 credits will be applied to the record of the student.
-Students who have completed higher-level IB courses without completing the full diploma and have successfully completed the corresponding IB examinations may be entitled to credit at UBalt.
+Students who have completed either standard-level or higher-level IB courses without completing the full diploma and have successfully completed the corresponding IB examinations with a score of 4 or higher will receive credit at UBalt.
 Students must have official exam scores sent from the International Baccalaureate Organization to UBalt prior to matriculation to receive credit. - DSST: UBalt awards credit based on DSST test scores and follows the recommendations of the American Council on Education regarding the amount and type of credit awarded for minimum scores.
-Once the student has begun the last 30 credits of study, DSST scores are no longer acceptable for credit. - Cambridge International: Students who have completed an AICE diploma or who have successfully completed AS or A level examinations may be entitled to credit at UBalt.
-Students must have official exam scores sent from the International Baccalaureate Organization to UBalt prior to matriculation to receive credit.
+Once the student has begun the last 30 credits of study, DSST scores are no longer acceptable for credit. - Cambridge International: Students who have completed an AICE diploma or who have successfully completed AS or A level examinations will be entitled to credit at UBalt (diploma scores of D, M, and P for "distinction," "merit," and "pass" are accepted for credit; individual exam scores must have earned at least a D, which is roughly equivalent to a US grade of C+).
+Students must have official scores sent to UBalt to receive credit.